-The online make-up session will take place on Friday, September 14th from 9:00 a.m. – 5:00 p.m.
-Students should start the test no later than 3:30 pm in order to read the instructions, to do the practice test and to complete the test before 5:00 pm.
+The next French placement test session will start at 9 am on Friday, November 30th and will end at 5 pm on Friday, December 14th, 2018.
+Students should start the test no later than 3:30 pm on Friday, December 14th in order to read the instructions, to do the practice test and to complete the test before 5:00 pm.
 For oral confirmation interviews for students who took the make-up test, please contact Dr. Perrier.

-- The test is ONLY available TWICE A YEAR, between June and August and, one week in January, during the reading period.
+- The test is ONLY available TWICE A YEAR, between June and August and, in December, during registration period.
 If students miss the online availability dates, they will have to wait until the test reopens on-line on the scheduled dates.

 Before enrolling in a French class, students who have previously studied French should take the placement test.
 Students can only be placed in FRE 101, 103, 105, 108 and 207 (the latter placement must be confirmed with an interview by the placement officer, Dr. Perrier.

 Students who previously took a French language class in the French Department